Privacy policy

 Nutri Tailor

-Nutri Tailor Ltd. (“we”, “us”, “our”) takes your privacy seriously and treats all of your personal information as confidential.
-We are the controller and responsible for your personal data.
-This privacy policy outlines how we use, process, and safeguard any information you provide when using our website and Nutri365 - AI nutritional therapist.
+Nutri Tailor Ltd. ("we", "us", "our") takes your privacy seriously and treats all of your personal information as confidential.
+We are the data controller responsible for your personal data, which means we decide how and why it is used.
+This privacy policy explains how we collect, use, process and safeguard the information you provide when you use our website and Nutri365.
+Nutri Tailor Ltd. is registered in England and Wales under company number 14867424, with its registered office at 85 Great Portland Street, London, W1W 7LT.
 We are dedicated to ensuring that your privacy is protected.

 1. Information We Collect